flancia-coop/doc.anagora.org/social-coop-cwg.md

 S: Agreed with everything just said.
 And H's suggestion, might be helpful for newer people to take on moderating tasks, especially the easy ones.
 Better for me on my first time?
 Only comes up when somebody doing it for the first time.
 After hearing discussion, agree it should just be somewhere explicitly said, know it can happen, can expect it.
 Same thoughts as C & H. When you do grab a report, is there a way to say "I'm working on this"?

 H: Yes, can assign report in Mastodon.
 When I notice that's been done, even if it's my week, I don't touch it.
 2 things:
 1. Severe ADHD, time is a fluid concept.
+Doing things when I see it is my way of being helpful.
+I will try to dive in less.
+2. Let's put it in the notes that it can happen

 #### prep for March hackathon